Skip to content

 You need the people you’re talking to (whether they’re reading your newsletter, or a leaflet, or have found your website) to feel that you’re ‘like them’, to be comfortable and ‘at home’ with you, from the start.

 Let your personality come through, especially if you’re a small business.
-You need to be very clear that you’re different from a big business, and showing pictures of you, your team (eg. you & spouse & dog) will state that in a way that will set you apart from your bigger competitors.
+You need to be very clear that you’re different from a big business, and showing pictures of you, your team (even it’s that’s you & spouse & dog) will state that in a way that will set you apart from your bigger competitors.

 This is me attempting to work the other day, for example.
 You can see the struggles I have!!